code-of-chaos/AthenaColor/README.md

 #### Python Version
 - Supported Python versions: **3.7**, **3.8**, **3.9**, **3.10**
   - Other older versions of Python are not currently supported.
-  - These older versions will probably not be supported by @Andreas Sas himself, but if you want to contribute to the project and make this package compatible with older versions of Python, Pull requests are always welcome.
+  - These older versions will probably not be supported by @AndreasSas himself, but if you want to contribute to the project and make this package compatible with older versions of Python, Pull requests are always welcome.

 ---
 ## Quick Examples
-Inline styling:
+**Inline styling**:
 ```python
 from AthenaColor import Fore, Style